 With nearly 2 centuries of experience with customs formalities, Cory Brothers are ideally equipped to handle your customs clearance.
 Our specialists are well versed in all the essential, but time consuming, processes associated with customs clearance.
 This key knowledge ensures that your supply chain remains on time.

-Cory provide expertise in handling all manner of commodities, including hazardous, temperature-controlled, perishable, project, pharmaceutical, health-certified, and all general goods.
+Cory provide expertise in handling all manner of commodities, including foodstuffs, hazardous, temperature-controlled, perishables, project cargoes, pharmaceuticals, health-certified, and all general goods.
 You can trust us to look after your business, no matter what you are moving.

 We can process extraordinary customs clearances, too.
 Our accomplished team cater for a vast number of customs procedures, including full vessel SERS declarations, bonded goods and T1 movement, and import and export processing.
 Cory are your go-to for clearing goods through customs.